Bactol-git/Radiant-node/radiant-node-guide.md

 sudo docker stop radiantnode
 ```

-"radiantnode" is the name we specified when we started the first container. to stop the second container we started:
+"radiantnode" is the name we specified when we started the first container.
+To stop the second container we started:

 ```
 sudo docker stop radiantnode2